Let the outdoors move you at Erddig

 " We are all aware that an increase in physical activity can help to improve people’s health and wellbeing and can also stave off some chronic health problems.
 Providing more opportunities for everyone to participate in physical activities while enjoying the wonderful settings of some of the National Trust’s iconic sites in Wales can only be a positive thing. "

-Erddig Muddy trainers is a twice weekly beginner running group and they hold sessions every Saturday, meeting at 10am at the Ticket Office and Wednesdays at 6pm from Felin Puleston.
+Erddig Muddy trainers is a twice weekly beginner running group that hold sessions twice weekly every Saturday morning and Wednesday evening.
 The group is very supportive and welcoming, suitable for all abilities, including complete beginners.

-Nordic walking sessions led by our volunteer Nordic walk leaders are held regularly too.
-Sessions are on Saturdays at 10am and Wednesdays 1:15pm and meet at the Ticket Office.
+Nordic walking sessions led by our volunteer Nordic walk leaders are held regularly too, with sessions on Saturdays and Wednesdays.
 All abilities are welcome and poles are provided or bring along your own.